What is a tolerance break?

 - Try herbal teas (like chamomile) or supplements (like passionflower and lavender) which can help with sleep

 If you find your current dose of THC-containing cannabis medication is not as effective at relieving your symptoms as it usually is, it might be time for a tolerance break.
-As a Polln patient, the best place to go for guidance is your Polln doctor.
-Book a follow up consultation via your patient dashboard to talk to your doctor about what you’re experiencing, how the effects of your medication have changed and why a tolerance break might be right for you at this time.
+T best place to go for guidance is an experienced cannabis clinician.

-Your doctor will help you develop a plan of action for your break – including the duration, when to take it, how to manage your symptoms and how to restart your THC treatment once you’ve finished.
-With your doctor’s guidance, you should be able to return to your ideal dose of cannabis treatment to get your desired results, and together you can make any required adjustments to your treatment plan so that you can get the relief you need from your treatments.
+These experts can help you to develop a plan of action for your break – including the duration, when to take it, how to manage your symptoms, and how to restart your THC treatment once you've finished.
+With your doctor’s guidance, you should be able to return to your ideal dose of medical cannabis treatment to get your desired results, and together you can make any required adjustments to your treatment plan so that you can get the relief you need from your treatments.